tjdwill/dbs/journal.md

 ## 8 July 2025

-- Attempted to implement serailization interface as a concept
+- Attempted to implement serialization interface as a concept
     - Still much to learn.
 Doing it as an abstract base class instead.

 ## 7 July 2025